Has your broadband bill gone up?

 However, when you sign up for a broadband contract, you need to accept the terms and conditions (T&Cs) the provider has in place to use its services.

-You don’t have to accept these terms, but you won’t be able to sign up for a provider that includes these charges if so.
+You don’t have to accept these terms, but you won’t be able to sign up for a provider that includes these charges if you don't.
 In this case, you’ll have to find a provider that doesn’t include a yearly price rise, but they are few and far between.

 Essentially, if you continue to sign up to a provider that mentions price increases in its T&Cs, you will have officially agreed to pay that increased amount when charged.
 And if you want to leave your contract early as a result, you will have to pay early exit fees to do so.